SalviaSage/Keyboard-Layouts/readme.txt

 This won't give you any visuals, but it will immediately switch to that layout upon hitting those hotkeys.
 It is the fastest way of going between different layouts.
 To set up such hotkeys, open the settings window from the start menu or by hitting WinKey+I and go to "Time & Language", then click "Language" on the menu to the left.
 Then, click on "keyboard", then click on "Input language hot keys".
 There, you can see a list of all the keyboard layouts that are installed.
 Select a layout and click on "Change Key Sequence" and pick which key keys you want to associate with that layout.
-I recommend using the CTRL + ~ key for your default keyboard layout, likely the US QWERTY layout, and the CTRL + # keys for fast switching to other layouts.
+I recommend using the Ctrl + (1) key for your default keyboard layout, likely the US QWERTY layout, and the Ctrl + # keys for fast switching to other layouts.
 These seem to not interfere with other programs when pressed and yet quickly switch between keyboard layouts.

 	How to set up the Text Services and Input Languages?